AymenSekhri/ISC-Website/API documentations.md

 * ENROLLMENTDOESNOTEXISTS = 4
 * ENROLLMENTPASTDEADLINE = 5

-This API requires a logged in user and valid session_id in cookies otherwise 400 htttp status code is returned.</br>
+This API requires a logged in user and valid session_id in cookies otherwise 400 http status code is returned.</br>
 The 'response' field will contain the answers of the question from that associated to the event.</br>